sagar-datta/auto-git-create/README.md

 - This function does the the following:
   - Create new directory and navigates into it
+  - Prompts the user for a description for the GitHub repository
   - Creates GitHub repository with the name given in the command
   - Creates a README
   - Initialises a repository